DMTF/Redfish-Service-Validator/README.md

 Indicates the service is not using the correct data type for an object.

-This can happen when the service specifies an `@odata.type` value that doesn't match what's permitted.
+This can happen when the service specifies an `@odata.type` value that doesn't match what's permitted by the schema definition.
 For example, if the schema calls out `Resource.Status` for the common status object, but the service is attempting to overload it with `Resource.Location`.

 This can also happen when an OEM object is not defined properly.